onvo-ai/loghead/README.md

 - Initialize the local SQLite database (`loggerhead.db`).
 - Start the API server on port `4567`.
 - Print an MCP Server Token.
+- Launch the Terminal UI for viewing logs.

 ### 2. Connect Your AI Tool (MCP)